paulqsims/snowshoe-hare_personality/readme.md

 ## Description

-Data and code associated with the study “Repeatable differences in snowshoe hare behavior: animal personality may facilitate adaption to climate change”. *In prep*.
+Data and code associated with the study “Repeatable differences in snowshoe hare behavior: Animal personality may facilitate adaption to climate change”. *In prep*.
 Please see the publication for further details on data collection, the experimental apparatus, procedure, and statistical analyses.